moggieuk/Happy-Hare/README.md

 At some point when a project occurs during a multi-color print your MMU will pause and go into a `locked` state.
 Generally the user would then call `MMU_UNLOCK`, fix the issue and then resume print with `RESUME`.
 While fixing the problem you may find it useful to issue MMU commands to move the filament around or change gate.
 If you do this the MMU will "know" the correct state when resuming a print and everything will be copacetic.
 However, if you manually move the filament you are able to tell MMU the correct state with the `MMU_RECOVER` command.
 This command is also useful when first turning on an MMU with filament already loaded.
 Instead of MMU having to unload and reload to figure out the state you can simple tell it!
 Here are some examples:

-    ERCF_RECOVER - attempt to automatically recover the filament state.
+    MMU_RECOVER - attempt to automatically recover the filament state.
 The tool or gate selection will not be changed.
-    ERCF_RECOVER TOOL=0 - tell ERCF that T0 is selected but automatically look at filament location ERCF_RECOVER TOOL=5 LOADED=1 - tell ERCF that T5 is loaded and ready to print
-    ERCF_RECOVER TOOL=1 GATE=2 LOADED=0 - tell ERCF that T1 is being serviced by gate #2 and the filament is Unloaded
+    MMU_RECOVER TOOL=0 - tell ERCF that T0 is selected but automatically look at filament location MMU_RECOVER TOOL=5 LOADED=1 - tell Happy Hare that T5 is loaded and ready to print MMU_RECOVER TOOL=1 GATE=2 LOADED=0 - tell Happy Hare that T1 is being serviced by gate #2 and the filament is Unloaded

 </details>